happyDLK/format-file-content/README.md

 # format-file-content
-To extract the useful information
+To extract the useful information from a file and format output